Applies to: Scarlett 6i6, 18i8, 18i20 + Saffire range.

-Most VOIP programs are only able to send a single Mono Stream to the Internet, so they are restricted to the first input on any audio device.
-Usually with a built in microphone on your computer you never notice this because even though it records in two channel the two microphones are so close to each other their signals are identical.
+Most VOIP programs are only able to send a single Mono stream to the internet, so they are restricted to the first input on any audio device.
+Usually, with the built-in microphone on your computer, you never notice this because even though it records on two channels the two microphones are so close to each other their signals are identical.

-Some select programs may be able to address the first two Inputs and send in Stereo to the Internet, so if this is the case you can alter these settings to create a Stereo Mix rather than a Mono Mix.
+Some select programs may be able to address the first two inputs of an audio interface and send a stereo stream to the internet, so if this is the case you can alter these setting to create a Stereo Mix rather than a Mono Mix.

 You can use the Mix feature on Scarlett MixControl and Saffire MixControl to create a Mix Minus.
 This will blend your inputs into one Mono Signal which you can route back to Input 1 so that Skype can receive it.